Want to start running?

 Want to join us?

-Our latest group graduated in summer 2017 after completing the course run by RRC at Clements Hall Leisure Centre.
-We currently have a new group just half way through their course.
-If you’d like to register your interest in joining a future group, or find out more information:
+Our latest group graduated in 2019 after completing the course run by RRC at Clements Hall Leisure Centre.
+The next course will start on January 21st 2023.
+If you’d like to register your interest in joining this group, or find out more information: